NFL Winners and Losers: Maybe this is the season Lamar Jackson can make a playoff run

 LOSERS

 It lasted less than a quarter.
 Hall took a hard hit and was ruled out with a concussion.
 Dobbs had to come in, just days after he was acquired in a trade.
-Dobbs had a fantastic performance considering he had only been with the Vikings a few days, leading a last-minute 31-28 win over the Atlanta Falcons.
-There's no reason for the Vikings, who are in playoff contention at 5-4, to not start him next week.
+Dobbs had a fantastic performance considering he had been with the Vikings only a few days, leading a last-minute 31-28 win over the Atlanta Falcons.
+There's no reason for the Vikings, who are in playoff contention at 5-4, to not start him next week against the New Orleans Saints.
 It was an impressive game for Dobbs, a big win for the Vikings and a rough way for Hall to end his first NFL start.

 Hall might get more starts as his career goes on, but that's not guaranteed.
-He was pretty good in his limited time, completing five-of-six passes for 78 yards.
+He was good in his limited time, completing five of six passes for 78 yards.
 But it had to be crushing to get an unexpected shot and have it end so quickly.

-Tune, a fifth-round pick, got his first start as the Arizona Cardinals continue to slow play Kyler Murray's return.
+Tune, a fifth-round draft pick, got his first start as the Arizona Cardinals continue to slow-play Kyler Murray's return.
 Tune didn't resemble an NFL quarterback.
-At the end of three quarters he was 6 of 17 for 27 yards against the Cleveland Browns.
+At the end of three quarters he was 6-of-17 for 27 yards against the Cleveland Browns.
 Tune didn't even try to throw it downfield.
 He was sacked seven times, threw two interceptions and had a 20.8 passer rating in a 27-0 loss.
 There was plenty of bad football in the early games Sunday and the Cardinals led that list.

 Murray should return soon and the Cardinals should be more watchable with him.
 It can't be worse.

-Tyson Bagent: Bagent might not be the Chicago Bears' quarterback after Sunday.
-Justin Fields has a chance to return to the lineup on Thursday night.
+Tyson Bagent: Bagent might not be the Chicago Bears quarterback after Sunday.
+Justin Fields has a chance to return to the lineup Thursday night against the Carolina Panthers.